all about wvs

-WVS were approached to help mery and her two cubs gita and zita who were discovered in an abandoned zoo in Armenia.
+WVS were approached to help mery and her two cubs Gita and Zita who were discovered in an abandoned zoo in Armenia.
 They were very distressed, living off scraps and in a tiny cage.

 WVS sent out a vet team to assess the lions and within 48 hours took on the project and they set on a mission to rescue them.